apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 writeFileSync('dataset.xlsx', xlsx);
 ```

-It doesn't even have to be a dataset created by the Apify SDK.
+It doesn't even have to be a dataset created by Crawlee.
 You can use this method to convert any JSON array to a CSV, XLSX, and so on.

 # [](#next) Next up